 Here are our Top Tips for creating a clean, well-put together CV.
 This might be your only shot – so be sure to make it count!

 Include all the basic information

 This might seem obvious, but it can be easy to forget to add vital information to your CV.
 Your name and current contact information should be at the top in the header.
-Below that, be sure to list your education background and qualification, relevant work experience, interests, skills or any hobbies you have that are relevant to the job you’re applying for.
+Below that, be sure to list your education background and qualification, relevant work experience, interests, skills or any hobbies you have that are relevant to the job.
 If you’ve done something else that doesn’t fit one of those categories but is still relevant, include it!
 Anything that can boost your experience, interest or knowledge for a potential job should be on your CV.
-Are you applying for a job with headquarters in Spain, and you studied abroad there whilst at university?
-Add it to the CV!
+Are you applying for a job with headquarters in Spain and you studied abroad there whilst at university?
+Add it to your CV!

 Keep it clean!

-You could have a great CV, with all the experience and proper qualifications, but if it looks bad, it’s headed straight for the bin.
-Having a clean and easy format is key to your CV.
-Make sure the text is justified, your bullet points line up throughout the document and he spacing and font are consistent.
-These days, basic computer skills are a must for just about any job.
+You could have a great CV with all the experience and proper qualifications, but if it looks bad, it’s headed straight for the bin.
+Having a clean and easy format is key to success.
+Make sure the text is justified, your bullet points line up throughout the document and the spacing and font are consistent.
+These days, basic computer skills are a must for any job.

 Keep it current

 Keeping your CV up-to-date and current is just as important as the actual information and experience you have listed.
 What if you apply for a job with a CV you created a year ago and you forgot to add your most recent work experience?
 Employers will be wondering about the gap in your work history and what you’ve been doing for the past year.

 What if you change your email address or phone number but forget to update your contact information?
 You might actually be contacted for an interview, but you would never know!
 Be sure to add any new experiences, skills and contact information before applying for a position.